Chart Color Schemes

 Recent residential development output has been above average within Ryde - South when compared nationally

-Population forecasts project an increase of 3,971 residents by 2041.
-At current development rates, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases.
+According to the latest AreaSearch quarterly estimate, the area is projected to gain approximately 3,971 residents by 2041.
+Given current development rates, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases in the future.

 Frequently Asked Questions - Development